redbadger/crux/README.md

 * Obtain an image from the camera, or
 * Whatever else you can think of...

-Once the response from the side-effect-generating command has been received, the application generates another `Msg` and passes it to the core for processing.
+Once the response from a side-effect-generating command has been received, the application generates another `Msg` and passes it to the core for processing.

 This exchange continues until the core returns a `Cmd::Render` signalling that no more side-effects are in flight.

 ## Run the Example Locally